 Clairvoyance.
 Literally “clear seeing,” the ability to see spirit images.
 The medium’s use of the word clairvoyance differs from the definition established by Joseph Banks Rhine, the father of parapsychology.
 A parapsychologist would describe clairvoyance as the power to see things that aren’t available by the known senses and which aren’t known by anyone else—for example, “remote viewing.”

 For a medium the word clairvoyance has a slightly different meaning.
 Clairvoyance describes the visual information received from the spirit communicators.
-Working through the medium’s aura, the spirit communicator will endeavour to impress his presence on the medium’s mind.
+Working through the medium’s aura, the spirit communicator will endeavor to impress his presence on the medium’s mind.
 This could be described as a mental blending reminiscent of telepathy.
 When the medium receives these impressions his or her brain converts them into forms he or she can understand.
 In this case the information is “seen” in picture form.

 Subjective clairvoyance is experienced in the mind’s eye—that is, it is experienced inwardly.
 For example, the medium may have a mental picture of the communicator that he or she can “see” and describe.
 The details the medium may relay from this may provide a good visual description of the communicating spirit.
 The medium may also be shown other pictorial information and see images and movie-like impressions of scenes relevant to the communicator or the recipient.
 A personal memory and imagined images do not have the same clarity and detail as those received via clairvoyance.
 A clairvoyant vision of a communicating spirit person may show every wrinkle in excruciating detail, which adds to the evidence of survival.
 A description of a tattoo, birthmark, eye color, manicured fingernails, and so on can often provide more concrete proof to the recipient than the spirit person’s name.